cmagness/spectrAOD/README.md

   vel_max:
   # string: grating, must match header keyword
   grating:
-  # float: redshift of interest. default is set to 0
+  # float: redshift of interest. use 0.0 if not specified
   redshift:

 defaults: